 Enchilada Doña Lupe opens only for dinner at 6 pm, but is a big hit for locals and foreigners alike.

 Where to Find the Best Coffee, Ice Cream and Cocktails In Guanajuato-

 Cantarranas 70, Zona Centro // +52 473 141 6939

 The Oveja Negra, which translates as Black Sheep Bar, is a small place with an authentic local feel.
-The goal of this bar’s creators is to offer a safe and diverse place for the younger crowd to come enjoy culturally diverse music, while drinking some of the best bear and cocktails around.
+The goal of this bar’s creators is to offer a safe and diverse place for the younger crowd to come to enjoy culturally diverse music while drinking some of the best beer and cocktails around.

 At Oveja Negra, there’s always a new cocktail to try, as they always making something new to draw in the younger crowd of customers.
 This means that every time you visit there will be something new and exciting to try, or you can keep ordering your favorites.

 This is a great place to hang with locals and really immerse yourself in some of the Mexican culture.
 If you haven’t eaten yet, they do offer a full dinner menu, but this is primarily a spot to come after you’ve eaten and just hang out with your friends.